 This ombre cake is my favorite gender reveal cake idea.
 It’s so pretty, yet simple!
 The cake is a moist, delicious vanilla cake and the frosting is my classic buttercream recipe.

 I use a delicious, moist vanilla cake batter and divide the cake batter into three bowls.
 I like to dye each layer with a different amount of the same food coloring to give the final result an ombre effect.
-For baby girl gender reveal cakes, I use this soft pink gel food coloring, but you can also find it in blue (or whatever color you want to dye your cake).
+For baby girl gender reveal cakes, I use this soft pink gel food coloring.
+You can also find it in blue or whatever color you want to dye your cake).

-This dye is very concentrated, so a tiny drop of it was all I needed to get the color I wanted for the first bowl of batter.
-Then, I add a bit more food coloring to the second bowl until I like the color, and did the same with the third bowl, creating three distinct pink colors.
+This dye is very concentrated, so a tiny drop of it was all I needed to get the proper color for the first bowl of batter.
+Then, I added a bit more food coloring to the second bowl until I liked the color.
+Repeat one final time with the third bowl, creating three distinct pink colors.

 To make things even simpler, you can dye the entire batter using the same color (adjust the coloring to your liking) and divide the batter into three.
-This will also make a gorgeous cake.
+Either way, you will make a gorgeous cake!

 How to make a smaller gender reveal cake